State leaders say most residents won't see immediate, dramatic increases in utility bills

 “The vast majority of Oklahomans will only see increases by the direct result of their usage in the most immediate billing cycle,” Wagner said.

-A Stitt spokeswoman said the executive branch is working with rate regulated utilities, who will work with the Corporation Commission, to get a commitment that they will spread costs out over a period of time — months or years — with the idea being to become manageable for customers.
+A Stitt spokeswoman said the executive branch is working with rate-regulated utilities, which will work with the Corporation Commission, to get a commitment that they will spread costs out over a period of time — months or years — with the idea being to become manageable for customers.

 Gov. Kevin Stitt said last week’s storm was historic in how it affected the utility system.